 The evidence of an age interaction (illustrated for the EWGSOP2 definition in Table 5, and for all definitions in the Online Supplementary Table 1) suggests that sarcopenia is actually more predictive of fracture at younger compared with older ages, although given the potential for healthy selection bias in cohorts, it is possible that a less marked pattern would be observed in a completely unselected general population.
 Importantly the Poisson model uses a data duplication approach which accounts for the competing hazard of mortality, thus reducing the likelihood that this finding is simply due to higher mortality at older ages.
 Whilst this may lessen the clinical impact of such definitions in the populations at highest risk, this observation is similar to the age patterns documented with many risk factors; essentially, occurrence of a risk factor becomes less unusual compared with general population as age increases.
-(51)
+The perhaps more pertinent clinical implication arises in the markedly diverse range of prevalences according to definition and country cohort.
+Clearly a definition which detects less than 0.5% of the population as having the condition of interest is likely to have very limited impact on healthcare, a notion which seems rather at odds with the widespread recognition of the increasingly elderly and frail populations in many countries globally.(51)

 We studied three well-characterized cohorts drawn from general populations with standardized assessments and prospective recording of fractures.
 However, there are some limitations that should be considered in the interpretation of our findings.(16) Firstly, the population studied was exclusively male, and of a modest age range (64-99 years), so limiting generalizability of our findings.
 Secondly, we were limited to DXA measures of lean mass, so that both lean and bone measures were obtained from the same scanner and DXA only approximates muscle mass.
 Thirdly, comparison of predictive value would ideally compare exposures with similar prevalence in the population.
 Since the sarcopenia definitions were dichotomous, this was clearly not feasible, and it is therefore possible that some of the difference in the effect size between definitions was determined by the differences in prevalence.
 Indeed it is notable however that patterns for the EWGSOP2 confirmed, Morley and AWGS, which were all of similar prevalence, were broadly similar.
 Fourthly, there was no information on causes of secondary osteoporosis (other than rheumatoid arthritis and glucocorticoids), and this variable was therefore set to null.
 The effect of these considerations on our findings is uncertain, but may have led to an underestimation of risk by FRAX.
 Finally, the definition of glucocorticoid use differed from those usually specified for incorporation into FRAX.

-In conclusion, we have demonstrated that sarcopenia definitions based on appendicular lean mass corrected for height squared, but not corrected for BMI, are modestly predictive of incident fracture, and more so for those definitions also incorporating measures of physical performance and/or muscle strength.
-The predictive value of such definitions is attenuated to different degrees by the inclusion of femoral neck BMD T-score.
-This latter observation is consistent with numerous observations suggesting the limited value of DXA appendicular lean mass as a measure of muscle in fracture risk assessment.
+In conclusion, we have demonstrated novel findings that sarcopenia definitions based on appendicular lean mass corrected for height squared, but not corrected for BMI, are modestly predictive of incident fracture after adjustment for FRAX probability, and more so for those definitions also incorporating measures of physical performance and/or muscle strength.
+The predictive value of such definitions may vary with age and is attenuated to different degrees by the inclusion of femoral neck BMD T-score.
+This latter observation is consistent with numerous observations suggesting the limited value of DXA appendicular lean mass as a measure of muscle in fracture risk assessment, but has not been quantified previously.
 Our findings thus support the inclusion of physical performance measures in the assessment of sarcopenia, and also the investigation of alternative measures of muscle such as creatine dilution and pQCT, which may prove to be more usefully incorporated into sarcopenia definitions, at least in the context of predicting incident fractures.

 Acknowledgments